What is the Arbitrage Pricing Theory?

 E(rj) – Expected return on the asset j

 ßn – The level of volatility of an asset’s price with respect to factor n, which is a macroeconomic variable causing systemic risk; how sensitive the asset is to factor n

 Historical returns on securities are analyzed with linear regression analysis against the macroeconomic factor to estimate beta coefficients for this arbitrage pricing theory formula.

 Factors in the APT

 The APT provides analysts and investors with a high degree of flexibility regarding the factors that can be applied to the model.
-The factors, and how many of them are used to analyze a given security, are subjective choices made by the individual market analyst or investor.
+The number and different types of factors that are used are up to an analyst’s choice.
 Therefore, two different investors using the APT to analyze the same security may have widely varying results when it comes to their actual trading.
 Even among the most devoted advocates of the theory, there is no consensus agreement of finance professionals and academics on which factors are best for predicting returns on securities.

 Although a bit complex to work with, and something that requires time and practice to become adept at using, the Arbitrage Pricing Theory is an analytical tool that investors can use to evaluate their portfolio holdings from a basic value investing perspective, looking to identify securities that may be temporarily mispriced, well below or above their fair market value.

 To learn more about evaluating securities in regard to risk vs. return, you may wish to take a look at the following related resources from CFI.